Food Poisoning Declared a National Security Threat As Chemical Agent Fingered Amid 16 Gauteng Deaths

 Food poisoning declared national threat

-Five children aged seven and nine died after consuming allegedly tainted snacks from a spaza shop in Naledi.
+Five children aged between seven and nine died after consuming allegedly tainted snacks from a spaza shop in Naledi.

 Read also